Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Bayesian approach for SSR

-For a long time, there has been criticism on the use of conditional power that the uncertainty of the true treatment effect is not taken into account \citep{spiegelhalter_1986}.
-In fact, the conditional power is highly dependent on the assumption associated with the true treatment effect.
-If we use the point estimate derived from stage 1 data to evaluate CP, the CP function may suffer from the high variability in early interim results.
-On the other hand, if we simply apply the originally specified treatment effect, it cannot be adapted by the existing evidence obtained from the interim analysis, even if there is significant discrepancy between observed data and assumption.
-Compared with frequentist methods, Bayesian approaches allow taking advantage of prior information and have better modeling on parameter uncertainty.
-As a result, the use of {Bayesian posterior predictive power (PP)} can be helpful in balancing the prior knowledge and the information observed from stage 1 result.
+For a long time, there has been criticism on the use of CP that the uncertainty of the true treatment effect is not taken into account \citep{spiegelhalter_1986}.
+In fact, CP is highly dependent on the assumption associated with the true treatment effect.
+If we use the point estimate derived from stage 1 data to evaluate CP, the CP function may suffer from the high variability in early interim results \citep{glimm_2012}.
+On the other hand, if we simply apply the originally specified treatment effect, it does not take the existing evidence obtained from the interim analysis into account, even if there is significant discrepancy between observed data and assumption.
+Compared with frequentist power calculation, Bayesian PP allows a pooling of prior information and emerging evidence in order to anticipate the stage 2 outcome.
+As a result, the use of Bayesian PP can be helpful in balancing the historical knowledge and the information observed from stage 1.

-Assuming the same ANOVA model \eqref{anova} for response variable and specifying a prior distribution $\pi(\boldsymbol{\mu})$, we can obtain the Bayesian posterior distribution $p(\boldsymbol{\mu}\mid\boldsymbol{Y}^{(1)})$ as well as $p(\delta\mid\boldsymbol{Y}^{(1)})$ {(or $\boldsymbol{\delta}$)} given observed interim data.
+Assuming the same ANOVA model for response variable and specifying a prior distribution $\pi(\boldsymbol{\mu})$, we can obtain the Bayesian posterior distribution $p(\boldsymbol{\mu}\mid\boldsymbol{Y}^{(1)})$ as well as $p(\boldsymbol{\delta}\mid\boldsymbol{Y}^{(1)})$ given observed interim data.
 Though the treatment effect is modeled from Bayesian perspective, we still employ the frequentist test to conduct the final confirmatory analysis, which maintains the statistical rigor in type I error protection.
-Accordingly, the posterior predictive power is adopted to re-calculate the sample size, which is the probability of observing a success in the future based on existing data and historical knowledge.
-Since we assume stage 2 data are generated from the posterior predictive distribution, the posterior predictive power (PP) can be simply interpreted as the chance of trial success if the trial continues \citep{dmitrienko_2006}.
-To be specific, the PP in our study can be expressed as { } where $\mathcal{I}$ stands for indicator function.
-From the above formulation, posterior predictive power is viewed as an extension of conditional power, which is to average the previous CP over different possibilities of treatment effect using its posterior distribution.
-Without much effort, the formula can be slightly modified to define PP for multiple trend tests.
+Accordingly, PP is adopted to re-calculate the sample size, which is the probability of observing a success in the future based on existing data and historical knowledge.
+Since it is assumed that stage 2 data are generated from the posterior predictive distribution, the posterior predictive power (PP) can be simply interpreted as the chance of trial success if the trial continues \citep{dmitrienko_2006}.
+To be specific, the PP in our study can be expressed as